ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 of our main applications.
 This was quickly causing a bit of talk around office.

 In this post we'll go over a few of the steps, related to our database, that we took to resolve our issue.
-This application's DB has a number of good easy low hanging fruit to pick off.
+This application's DB has a number of good, easy, low hanging fruit to pick off.
 These techniques aren't overly advanced, yet resulted in a dramatic reduction in some queries, and ultimately response times / timeouts.